cdapio/hydrator-plugins/core-plugins/docs/JavaScript-transform.md

 Properties
 ----------
-**script:** Javascript defining how to transform input record into zero or more records.
-The script must implement a function called ``'transform'``, which takes as input a JSON object (representing the input record), emitter object (to emit zero or more output records) and a context object (which encapsulates CDAP metrics, logger and lookup).
+**script:** JavaScript defining how to transform input record into zero or more records.
+The script must implement a function called ``'transform'``, which takes as input a JSON object (representing the input record), an emitter object (to emit zero or more output records), and a context object (which encapsulates CDAP metrics, logger, and lookup).
 For example:

     function transform(input, emitter, context) {